nikkiv92/documentation/docs/guides/installation.md

 ### System Section

-The System section of the *Installation Summary* screen is used for customizing and making changes to things related to the underlying hardware of the target system.
+The System section of the *Installation Summary* screen is used to customize and make changes to things related to the underlying hardware of the target system.
 This is where you create your hard disk drive partitions or volumes, specify the file system, specify the network configuration, enable or disable KDUMP or select a Security Profile.

 #### Installation Destination